-There are more than 400 licensed community radio stations in Australia.
-They operate under community radio licences, following the rules in the Broadcasting Services Act 1992.
+There are more than 450 licensed community radio stations in Australia.
+They operate under community radio licences, issued under the Broadcasting Services Act 1992 and transmitter licences issued under the Radiocommunications Act 1992.

-The codes cover the responsibilities of broadcasting to the community, principles of diversity and independence, general programming guidelines and guidelines for news and current affairs, Australian music content, sponsorship, volunteers, conflict resolution, handling complaints and review of codes.
+The Community Radio Broadcasting Codes of Practice cover the responsibilities of broadcasting to the community, principles of diversity and independence, general programming guidelines and guidelines for news and current affairs, Australian music content, sponsorship, volunteers, conflict resolution, handling complaints and review of codes.

 For more information about the review of the community broadcasting sector, visit the Community Broadcasting Sector Sustainability Review page.